Ideas for Japanese Gardens

 READ

-Gardening Logo Ideas
+Kid Gardening Ideas

 When designing a koi pond for your Japanese garden, consider incorporating stones or boulders around the edges to create a naturalistic look.
 Adding aquatic plants like lotus flowers or water lilies can enhance the beauty of the pond while providing shade and shelter for the fish.